mattermost/mattermost-developer-documentation/site/content/integrate/reference/bot-accounts/_index.md

 When AD/LDAP or SAML synchronization is enabled, you can create bot accounts using the steps outlined above.
 These bot accounts won't require an email address.

-If you need to sync service accounts from AD/LDAP or SAML to Mattermost and use them as bot accounts, [please reach out to us](https://mattermost.com/contact-us) to discuss in detail.
+If you need to sync service accounts from AD/LDAP or SAML to Mattermost and use them as bot accounts, {{< newtabref href="https://mattermost.com/contact-us" title="please reach out to us" >}} to discuss in detail.
 You may not need to sync service accounts and use them as bot accounts to meet your use case.

 ### How are bot accounts identified in compliance exports?